akash-agarwal96/Candidate-Finder/README.md

 # Candidate-Finder

-This Porject helps recruiter is finding candidates who have applied for the job based on various Search filters like (location,excpected salary,Skills etc).
+This Project helps recruiter in finding candidates who have applied for the job based on various Search filters like (location,excpected salary,Skills etc).

 * Fill the form
 * Give the Skill test